 Vanadium red-ox flow batteries were invented in the late ’80s in Australia.
 Like other solar batteries, they are electrochemical storage systems.
 However, their working principle and parts are slightly different.
 In a VRB, the electrolyte is flowing and is the main active component of the battery.

-A VRB consists of:
+A VRB consists of the following:

-- Two tanks of liquid acid electrolytes containing Vanadium ions (V2+)
+- Two tanks of liquid acid electrolytes containing Vanadium ions (V2+).

-- Two carbon electrodes
+- Two carbon electrodes.

-- An Ion exchange membrane
+- An Ion exchange membrane.

 Unlike other batteries, the storage capacity in a VRB is determined by the volume of each electrolyte.
 When the electrolytes are flowing, an electrochemical reaction occurs at the electrodes with the vanadium ions, thus generating current outside the battery.